Selzier/wow.export.unity/README.md

 # 📦 wow.export ![Build Status](https://travis-ci.org/Kruithne/wow.export.svg?branch=master)
-wow.export is a node-webkit port of [Marlamin's](https://github.com/Marlamin) [WoW Export Tools](https://github.com/Marlamin/WoWExportTools/) which provides tools for extracting and converting files from the World of Warcraft game client or public CDN servers.
+wow.export.unity is a fork of wow.export for exporting to Unity Editor. wow.export is a node-webkit port of [Marlamin's](https://github.com/Marlamin) [WoW Export Tools](https://github.com/Marlamin/WoWExportTools/) which provides tools for extracting and converting files from the World of Warcraft game client or public CDN servers.

 ## Features